Buy Pre-War Cards

 If you’ve won a card, you do not need to do anything immediately.
-Following the sale (either that day or the next day), I will send a DM with payment instructions.
+Please sit tight!
+Following the sale (either that day or the next day), I will send a DM to you with payment instructions.

 What kind of cards do you sell?

 Most of the cards are sports related.
 There’s baseball, of course, but a lot more, too.
 I’ve sold football, basketball, hockey, tennis, golf, boxing, wrestling, soccer, and just about any sport you can think of.
-But the sales also include non-sports cards too, including some historical stuff, presidential stuff, etc.
+But the sales also include non-sports cards too, including some historical stuff, presidential cards, etc.

 Almost all of the cards are from the 1880s through the 1940s.
 Occasionally, there may be a later card in there but that is rare.
 There is always an assortment of card types, that can include tobacco cards, early candy/caramel cards, gum cards, strip cards, trade cards, game cards, and more.